microsoft/fluentui/packages/date-time/src/components/DatePicker/docs/DatePickerDos.md

-- Use the control as a single entity.
+- Do use the control as a single entity.
-- Set the default date to the current date unless a specific date is required for context (e.g. the date of the conference).
+- Do set the default date to the current date unless a specific date is required for context (e.g. the date of the conference).
-- The control is designed to resize relative to available screen width.
-Allow it to render in either wide or narrow as appropriate.
+- Do allow Calender to render in either wide or narrow.
+The control is designed to resize relative to available screen width.
-- When the control is engaged, the DatePicker renders as a flyout and has defined widths (300px -narrow and 440px – wide).
+- Do when the control is engaged, the Calendar renders as a flyout and has defined widths (300px -narrow and 440px – wide).
 Plan your UI implementation accordingly.
-- The control renders date in a specific format.
-If allowing for manual entry of date, provide helper text in the appropriate format.
+- Do if allowing for manual entry of date, provide helper text in the appropriate format.
+The control renders date in a specific format.